 Maybe it’s a simple mind over matter thing, but it’s a little trick which has worked for me anyway!

-I think it’s super important to remember to do the length of sessions which work for you.
-I have a 45 minute to an hour attention span with work outs, so I’ve half stuck to this and half set myself new goals to reach an hour 30.
+I’ve also been paying much more attention to the timings of my sessions.
+I think it’s super important to remember to do the length of sessions which work for you: I have a 45 minute to an hour attention span with work outs, so I’ve half stuck to this and half set myself new goals to reach an hour 30.

 There’s also the beauty of squeezing in a 30 minute work out in the morning, or over the lunch hour.
 If you can set yourself 3 gym sessions a week, just try and be easy on yourself for how long each one lasts.
 I usually do two 1 hour 30 minute sessions (trying to reach a new goal!), then the final one is just 40 minutes.